Yamuna can't become fit for bathing in absence of e-flow: Delhi govt to Jal Shakti Ministry | Law-Order

 - India

-The Yamuna cannot become fit for bathing in the absence of a minimum environment flow in the river, the Delhi government has said in a report submitted in the Union Jal Shakti Ministry.
+The Yamuna cannot become fit for bathing in the absence of a minimum environmental flow in the river, the Delhi government has said in a report submitted in the Union Jal Shakti Ministry.

 It also said of the 35 sewage treatment plants in Delhi, 22 do not meet the wastewater standards prescribed by the Delhi Pollution Control Committee (DPCC).
 Of the 13 Common Effluent Treatment Plants in industrial areas across Delhi, only six comply with the DPCC standards for wastewater.